Who Is Taylor Swift?

 Days before reputation's scheduled November 10 release, its secretive tracklist was leaked to social media.
 Swift responded by posting the complete list to her Instagram page, its 15 songs including a collaborative effort with Ed Sheeran and rapper Future, titled "End Game."
 The two later appeared in the video for the track, which debuted in January 2018.

-reputation sold 1.05 million copies in the U.S. over its first four days.
+reputation sold 1.05 million copies in the United States over its first four days.
 Along with giving the artist her fourth consecutive album to surpass 1 million in sales for its opening week, that total made reputation the top-selling album of 2017.
 Its success continued into 2018, surpassing 2 million in sales while generating the release of seven singles.
 By the end of the year, reputation had been honored with Favorite Pop/Rock Album at the AMAs and Top Selling Album at the Billboard Music Awards.

 'ME!' and 'Lover'